GKD Creates a Provocative Stainless-Steel Sunscreen that Envelopes and Protects a Glass-clad Research Library

 Finding the Right Partner

 To achieve the right look, the design team wanted to create an elegant installation that had a sense of permanence.
-They started researching options for the façade and GKD became a major contender early on in the process.
+They started researching options for the façade and GKD became a major contender early in the process.

 “In doing research on screen material, we were worried about directly abutting panels since there can be bowing,” said Rowland.
 “We had seen a lot of applications on parking structures and other commercial buildings, but we wanted to use material that moved beyond this.”